thwolter/vectra/docs/rag.md

 ## Keeping Agents Fresh

 - Re-run uploads through VecAPI whenever the underlying source data changes.
-The ingestion fingerprint (`IngestionVersion`) guarantees idempotent reprocessing.
+The recorded parser/chunker/embedding fingerprints (`IngestionVersion`) guarantee idempotent reprocessing.
 - Use `GET /v1/jobs/{job_id}` to monitor long-running ingestions and display progress to analysts.
 - Schedule periodic scrapes or document sync tasks that call VecAPI programmatically; the API is built to be automation-friendly.